woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/40-kubernetes.md

 The kubernetes backend executes steps inside standalone pods.
 A temporary PVC is created for the lifetime of the pipeline to transfer files between steps.

+## Images from private registries

+In order to pull private container images defined in your pipeline YAML you must provide [registry credentials in Kubernetes secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
+As the secret is Agent-wide, it has to be placed in namespace defined by `WOODPECKER_BACKEND_K8S_NAMESPACE`.
+Besides, you need to provide the secret name to Agent via `WOODPECKER_BACKEND_K8S_PULL_SECRET_NAMES`.

 ## Job specific configuration

 ### Resources